zhangxingong/blog/content/post/emacs-alist.md

 Remove all x in list.
 Returns a new list.
 The original list is unchanged.
-Comparison is done with eq. [see Emacs Lisp: Test Equality] (setq xx '(3 4 5))
+Comparison is done with eq.
+(setq xx '(3 4 5))
 (remq 4 xx) ; (3 5)
 xx ; (3 4 5)